SECTION 3 HISTORY (1887-2013)

 In 1957, the following appeared in the Schobermesse Program Book:

 Leo Hunsdorfer was born in Chicago on April 11, 1910.
-He joined Section 3 on September 12, 1926, and held several officer positions within the section.
+He joined Section 3 on September 12, 1926, and held several officer positions.
 Known as the unofficial poet laureate of the L.B.A., his poems highlighted many events sponsored by the Brotherhood.

 Many Section 3 members actively sought appointments to the Schobermesse Committee.
 In 1961, Peter Mersch served as chairman, followed by Nic Colling in 1962, Harry Trausch in 1963, George Mudloff in 1964, Gene Koeune in 1965, Leo Eschete in 1966, and Mel Weides in 1967.
 The last Schobermesse picnic was held in 1966, and in 1967, the Schobermesse was reimagined as a dinner dance at the Luxembourg Gardens.